Skip to content

 13-600x600

-Understanding PPLI is a useful starting point, but sophisticated investors focus on how the structure fits within a broader wealth strategy.
+Understanding wealth transfer strategies is a starting point, but sophisticated investors focus on how those strategies are structured to support long-term outcomes.

-Many investors begin by exploring PPLI as a tax-efficient tool.
-For accredited investors and families managing larger portfolios, this evolves into a broader strategy that integrates private markets, structured investments, and long-term planning.
+Many investors begin by exploring tax efficient wealth transfer through trusts and gifting strategies.
+For accredited investors and families managing larger portfolios, this evolves into a broader approach that integrates private markets, structured investments, and institutional planning tools.

 Private Credit Strategies